-If you love ocean animals and paper plate crafts then you will love our new craft ebook, Paper Plate Ocean Animals!
+If you love ocean animals and paper plate crafts then you will love our ebook, Paper Plate Ocean Animals!

 Included are 14 Ocean animal templates which transform the humble paper plate into some of your favourite sea creatures.

 In our paper plate ocean animals ebook we explore some of the animals which call our oceans home, providing cool facts and information on each one as well as a template to create an eye-catching craft which can be hung on the wall.